 “In causes of action based on negligence, contributory negligence shall not bar recovery in an action by any person or the person’s legal representative to recover damages resulting from personal injury…if the negligence was not greater than the combined negligence of the person or persons against whom recovery is sought including settled or released persons under subsection (n) of this section.
 The economic or noneconomic damages allowed shall be diminished in the proportion of the percentage of negligence attributable to the person recovering which percentage shall be determined pursuant to subsection (f) of this section.”
 (Lexis 2014)

 Although it is wordy, this statute is fairly simple.
 It means that you cannot bring a personal injury claim in Connecticut if the injured party was more negligent than all of the other defendants combined.
-If your child was not more negligent than all of the defendants, your family can recover damages in the appropriate amount.
-The amount of damages your child is entitled to is lowered based on the percentage that they were negligent.
-In sum, Connecticut law compares your child’s negligence – or their degree of fault – to the negligence of others involved in the accident.
+If you were not more negligent than all of the defendants, your family can recover damages in the appropriate amount.
+The amount of damages you are entitled to is lowered based on the percentage that you were negligent.
+In sum, Connecticut law compares your negligence – or their degree of fault – to the negligence of others involved in the accident.

 The 51% Rule